hoegaarden/pkustomize/README.md

 #### `kustomize.yaml`

 The main [kustomize] configuration for the whole cluster.
-Everything that needs to be created in or deployed to the cluster needs needs to be created/managed with [kustomize].
+Everything that needs to be created in or deployed to the cluster needs to be created/managed with [kustomize].

 In the example the clusters have some cluster specific configuration in `./clusters/${clusterName}/...` and use some shared configuration (shared